 Australia is still the safe and unforgettable destination it always has been.
 When the time is right, make your dream trip Down Under a reality.
 Use the tabs below to find out about COVID safe travel in Australia.*

 It’s upbeat and positive.
 Look at those words – thrills, epic, spectacular, unforgettable.
-Doesn’t everyone one want, in fact, need those things right now?
+Doesn’t everyone want, in fact, need those things right now?
+Plus, from a technical point of view, there’s that nice alliteration on secret city spots.

 But then, it’s also not insensitive or irresponsible – safe, when the time is right, find out about safe travel.
-Whoever wrote this did a nice job getting the balance right between creating appeal and doing the right thing.
+Whoever wrote this did a nice job getting the balance right.
+It sits nicely between between creative appeal and doing the right thing.

 It’s a great way to encourage people to rediscover what’s on their doorstep.

 We initially wanted this article to cover Aussie brands in some other industries too.
-We had in mind a couple of well-know brands in dairy, alcohol, and snacking.
-But, those brands interestingly had taken much more of a low-key approach to the current pandemic.
+We had in mind a couple of well-known brands in dairy, alcohol, and snacking.
+But, those brands interestingly had taken a more low-key approach to the current pandemic.

-You have to search through their media and news sections to find any mention of the pandemic at all.
+You have to search through the media and news sections of their websites to find any mention of the pandemic.
 Which makes us think, the corporate comms and PR teams are running the show there.
-If you hunt around on their social media feeds, you see the odd brand related post, but it does seem the world of FMCG marketing is taking a very softly, softly approach to the pandemic.
+If you hunt around their social media feeds, you see the odd brand related post.
+But, it seems the world of FMCG marketing is taking a very softly, softly approach to the pandemic.

-We guess with people stuck at home, people are still eating ice cream, drinking booze and eating lots of biscuits.
+We guess with people stuck at home, people are still eating ice cream, drinking booze and eating lots of crisps and biscuits.